Originally posted on our old blog October 2016.

 Have I forgotten any?
 Of course I have.
 Look on Goodreads or any other bookish website, and you’ll find exhaustive lists of books on bookishness, both fiction and non-fiction.
 I err towards fiction, but there are dozens of non-fiction books about the book trade that I really, really, should get around to.
 The reason I suggest these books to booksellers is that book selling, like any business, can potentially become tedious and focused on finances – just look at Amazon, the epitome of lifeless bookselling (I prefer eBay, but would lovelovelove to have a brick-and-mortar store).
+[2023 addendum: having this website to sell directly through has partly scratched that itch: we now have our own little corner bookshop of the internet!]
 The books above can help remind you of the joys and creativity to be had in the business.

 header photo found here.
 Caption: "A postcard from Frank Shay to Christopher Morley showing Parnassus on Wheels, ca. 1921.
 Christopher Morley Collection, Recip: Sf-Shd."